4 August 2017

 Prof. Dr. Stefanie Eiflerr is professor of Sociology and Empirical Social Research at the Catholic University of Eichstätt-Ingolstadt, Germany;

-Heinz Leitgöb is research associate at the Catholic University of Eichstätt-Ingolstadt, Germany.
+Dr. Heinz Leitgöb is research associate at the Catholic University of Eichstätt-Ingolstadt, Germany.

 Participants will find the course useful if: